 Chris Messina, one of Twitter’s early users, suggested to Twitter’s audience that they use the # for groups, as they did on other platforms at the time, such as IRC.
 Obviously, this was one of the major milestones in Twitter’s history, as the hashtag became a leading feature we associate with this platform.

-During the last quarter of 2017, that number was 330 million people, while the start of 2018 saw an increase of 5 million users per month.
-Just for comparison, in 2010 the number of users was approximately 30 million.
+During the third quarter of 2018, that number was 326 million people, while Q4 saw a decrease to 321 million users per month.
+However, for the sake of comparison, in 2010 the number of users was approximately 30 million.

 4. Twitter has increased its year-over-year DAU by 11%.

 The number of daily active users has been on a steady rise for Twitter, same as with the monthly numbers.
 Ever since its founding, the company has managed to either beat or maintain an 11% increase in DAU, year-over-year.